Gareth Bale: Early life and career

-Bale was born in Cardiff, Wales, to Frank, a school caretaker, and Debbie Bale, an operations manager.
+Gareth Frank Bale was born in Cardiff, Wales, to Frank, a school caretaker, and Debbie Bale, an operations manager.
 He is the nephew of former Cardiff City footballer Chris Pike.
-He attended Eglwys Newydd Primary School in Whitchurch.
+He attended Eglwys Newydd Primary School in Whitchurch from 1993 to 2000.
 It was while at this school that he first came to the attention of Southampton at age nine, when he was playing in a six-a-side tournament with his first club, Cardiff Civil Service.
 Growing up, his footballing hero was fellow Welshman and Manchester United player Ryan Giggs.

 Bale attended Whitchurch High School in Cardiff.
 He was a keen athlete; he played football alongside future Wales rugby captain Sam Warburton, rugby, hockey and excelled at athletics.
 As a 14-year-old he says that he ran the 100-metre sprint in 11.4 seconds.
 Because of his superior footballing skill, the school's PE teacher, Gwyn Morris, had to write special rules which restricted Bale to playing one-touch football and not using his left foot.

 Despite being only 16 at the time, Bale helped the school's under-18 team win the Cardiff & Vale Senior Cup.
 He left school in the summer of 2005 with a Grade A in PE amongst his other GCSE results.
 In his final year at school, he was awarded the PE department's prize for services to sport.
 In the presentation, Morris commented: "Gareth has a fierce determination to succeed and has the character and qualities to achieve his personal goals.
 He is one of the most unselfish individuals that I have had the pleasure to help educate."